Marvin-Brouwer/FluentSerializer/src/FluentSerializer.UseCase.Mavenlink/Readme.md

 > **Important:** It's important that these examples are based on public api's that share public documentation so it's both verifiable by documentation
 > and we're not exposing things that aren't public by design.

+## Mavenlink

+This is a usecase for (de)serializing data returned from the (Mavenlink REST API)[https://developer.mavenlink.com/beta/] The example portraid is not complete and is only intended to illustrate how to (de)serialize the structure of the JSON API into a C# model.
+This does not include code to:
+- Map error responses

+### The use-case
+This is mostly standard rest however there's one interesting quirk to this data structure.
+You can `include` certain data types when requesting an entity.
+So for example when requesting a user, you can include an account membership.
+And because of that the flat data list becomes somewhat difficult to map unless you know about this structure up-front, which the rest of your solution shouldn't know about.

+This usecase is purely interesting for the deserializing part, the serializing to post/put is pretty straight forward.